bergano65/azure-docs.ru-ru/articles/azure-monitor/app/ilogger.md

             // Adding the filter below to ensure logs of all severity from Program.cs
             // is sent to ApplicationInsights.
-            // Replace YourAppName with the namespace of your application's Program.cs builder.AddFilter<Microsoft.Extensions.Logging.ApplicationInsights.ApplicationInsightsLoggerProvider>
+            // Replace YourAppName with the namespace of your application's Program.cs. builder.AddFilter<Microsoft.Extensions.Logging.ApplicationInsights.ApplicationInsightsLoggerProvider>
                              ("YourAppName.Program", LogLevel.Trace);
             // Adding the filter below to ensure logs of all severity from Startup.cs
             // is sent to ApplicationInsights.
-            // Replace YourAppName with the namespace of your application's Startup.cs builder.AddFilter<Microsoft.Extensions.Logging.ApplicationInsights.ApplicationInsightsLoggerProvider>
+            // Replace YourAppName with the namespace of your application's Startup.cs. builder.AddFilter<Microsoft.Extensions.Logging.ApplicationInsights.ApplicationInsightsLoggerProvider>
                              ("YourAppName.Startup", LogLevel.Trace);
             }